Adella Colvin: Social media presence

 In November 2021, knitting influencer Kristy Glass posted questions on her Instagram about why Michelle Obama, who'd been featured on that month's cover of Vogue Knitting, wasn't photographed in knitwear and appeared to have her wedding ring on her right hand.
 Vogue had featured "only a handful" of Black knitters on its cover in almost 90 years, and many Black knitters found the questions hypercritical.
 Colvin posted a response on her own Instagram that such comments emphasized the fact the knitting community was predominantly white and made Black people feel hyperscrutinized.
 Glass responded by posting a series of direct messages she'd had with Colvin with the caption, "For the record."
 Colvin responded with "You post those DMs thinking they’re supposed to hurt me but have your comments restricted where nobody can comment?", and called Glass a racist.
 Glass soon closed her social media accounts.
 A knitting influencer whose handle is Deplorable Knitter, who posts to a YouTube channel called Politically Incorrect Knitters, accused Colvin of "raising profit off controversy."
 In the wake of the incident Colvin cancelled her recent wholesale orders and planned to investigate her suppliers and the outlets for her products more closely to determine "which are actually committed to racial justice and which are only paying it lip service."

 Personal life

 Colvin is African-American and Puerto Rican.
 She is originally from New York City.
-She is married and lives in Grovetown, Georgia with her husband, an Army veteran that works in the cybersecurity industry.
+She is married and lives in Grovetown, Georgia with her husband, an Army veteran who works in cybersecurity.
 She has a daughter born in 2016 and two stepchildren.